 Received date: 12/07/2013; Revised date: 22/08/2013; Accepted date: 28/08/2013

-Materials i.e. tools and reagents required for physical, chemical and microbial analyses of samples of the boreholes are given in table 2.0 below:
+Table 1 below shows the tools and reagents used for physical, chemical and microbial analyses of the boreholes samples.

 Atomic Absorption Spectroscopy (AAS) was used to analyze major elements (metals and non-metals) and nutrient loads in the water samples.
 The samples were first acid-digested and then transferred into test-tubes.
 The AAS was calibrated with a standard reference material followed by running a blank test.

 Seven 9ml test tubes each of Nutrient Agars, Bismuth sulphite Agar and Mannitol Salt were melted at 100°C for about 15 minutes and then stabilized at 45°C for 15 minutes.
 1ml each, of the seven different water samples were inoculated into the seven different test tubes.
 Each tube was rolled in the hands to effect uniform mixing before it was poured into a sterile petri dish under the disinfected screen, covered and allowed to set.
 The petri dishes were then inverted and incubated for 48 hours.

 About 15 tubes of MacConkey Agar were stabilized at 45°C for 15 minutes.
 1ml of each water samples was inoculated differently into the first five test tubes of MacConkey Agar.
 Each tube was rolled in the hands to effect uniform mixing before it was poured into a sterilized petri dish and allowed to set.
 Three tubes were then incubated aerobically at 37°C for 48 hours and two tubes incubated for 72 hours.
 Further dilution of 1 in 10ml of the water samples were done to make counting of the water colonies easier.
 1ml of these dilutions were also incubated into the agar and kept under the same conditions as in the above.